 Yes.
-If you're involved in a car accident, you have specific duties to report the crash under California law.
-In addition, notifying law enforcement about the collision is important if the other driver caused it, and you must file a claim with their insurance company.
+If you're involved in a car wreck, you have specific duties to report the crash under California law.
+In addition, our San Diego car accident attorney mentions that notifying law enforcement about the collision is important if the other driver caused it, and you must file a claim with their insurance company.

-Your Duty to Notify the Police of an Auto Crash
+Your Duty to Notify the Police of a San Diego Auto Crash

 By law, you have a responsibility to submit a written report of a car accident resulting in injuries or death to the California Highway Patrol or to the police department in the city where the crash happened.
 You must do this within 24 hours of the collision.

 If you call the police immediately, they will come to the accident scene if it involves injury, death, or is a hit-and-run.
 They'll conduct an investigation and write a police report.
 In this instance, you won't need to file your own written report.